 3) The elements that required the user to interact with lacked a call-to-action.

 4) There were no standards for the user to determine why they should be contacting the department.

 The team then interviewed our department’s managers for insight on their vision of the tool.
 Our goals going into the interviews were: to better understand their idea for how the department should be shown to their clients, as well as determine what their goals would be from the future website.
 These interviews allowed us to determine the following goals:

-1) To create an information base of what the LTS does and how they serve faculty
+1) Create an information base of what the LTS does and how they serve faculty.

-2) To establish a point of contact for troubleshooting
+2) Establish a point of contact for troubleshooting.

-3) To provide inspiration and resources for professors looking to improve how they run their classes
+3) Provide inspiration and resources for professors looking to improve how they run their classes.

 Our next steps were to empathize with our support staff, and interview them to understand how they currently go through their day-to-day, as well as identify any present frustrations or difficulties in their process.
 Through this, we learned that to help their clients better, the support staff wanted a singular database of information regarding the tools and services LTS provides, a public online help guide for said tools and services, and a more detailed contact protocol.
 This would increase efficiency in their workflow, allowing them to service more clients daily with ease (provided the clients follow the detailed contact protocol).

-In lieu of being able to interview actual users due too budgetary restraints, we decided to look at previously collected survey data about the workings of the department.
-This allowed us to understand the pain points of our clients, which overlapped with our support staffs frustrations, as well as our managers goals:
+In lieu of being able to interview actual users due to budgetary restraints, we decided to look at previously collected survey data about the workings of the department.
+This allowed us to understand the pain points of our clients, which overlapped with our support staffs frustrations, as well as our managers main goal: